 Conversions and Sales Uplift by Sector

 We’ve also pulled some stats on specific sectors to show the impact of COVID-19 on certain types of site.
+Here we look at ecommerce trends in 3 different segments throughout the COVID-19 pandemic.

 With major retailers like John Lewis, Selfridges, Schuh and more closing stores temporarily, we’re likely to see a huge shift to online shopping in many retail sectors.
+Although the government has produced an exit roadmap, the shopping experience and anxiety of the virus will still affect stores opening.

 Retailers will face different challenges at this time.
 Some may see reduced traffic, so it can be about making the most of the traffic that comes in, and working hard to increase conversion rates.